Mahim Bora: Early life

+Achievements

 He was President of Nowgong District Sahitya Sabha, Assam Sahitya Sabha:Kavi Sanmilan (1978) and Assam Sahitya Sabha (1989–90).

-Family
+Later life

 He married Dipti Rekha Hazarika of Jamuguri on 1 May 1957.
 He was father of two sons.
 His wife died on 20 Jan of 1999.
 His younger son Lt.
 Dr. Abhijit Bora died in 2005.

-Death

 He died on 5 August 2016 in a private hospital of Guwahati at the age of 93.
 He was cremated with full State honours in Nagaon.

 Literary works

 Bora's chief anthology of poems was Rangajiya (The Red Dragon-fly, 1978).
 In his short stories, he was an observer of folk and rural situations.
 He was a regular contributor of short stories to various periodicals.